BjornL1/heritage-housing2/README.md

     - Result: From the calculations we can see that some of our assesemen of features were correct, whereas

 2. Hypothesis: Determine sales price:
-   We assume that the following variables will be sufficient to confidently predict the price: lot area, house size (square feet), overall quality and the build year.
+   We assume that the following variables will be sufficient to confidently predict the price: lot area, house size (total square feet), overall quality and the build year.
    - Validation: Use a machine learning model and optimization procedures to ensure the application of appropriate methods.
    - Result: